Pylons/pyramid/docs/narr/views.rst

 Mapping Views to URLs
 ----------------------

-You must associate a view with a URL by adding information to your :term:`application registry` via :term:`ZCML` in your ``configure.zcml`` file using a ``bfg:view`` declaration.
+You may associate a view with a URL by adding information to your :term:`application registry` via :term:`ZCML` in your ``configure.zcml`` file using a ``bfg:view`` declaration.